 The phrase, “If this, then that.”

-In this blog post, I’m going to expand on this really cool approach to getting new clients that we’ve used for years in our agency and in our new “PSD to HTML” company, Reliable PSD, since it started a year and a half or so ago.
+In this blog post, I’m going to expand on this really cool approach to getting new clients that we’ve used for years in our agency and in our new “PSD to HTML” company since we opened in 2014.

 It lets us convert more of the leads that come our way into clients, and even turns about 50% or more of “no”s into “yes”s.